mikunciek/Power-BI/README.md

 # Power-BI
-Zadania z PowerBI z MicrosoftLearning
+Excercises with PowerBI - MicrosoftLearn